unboundsecurity/blockchain-crypto-mpc/docs/Unbound_Cryptocurrency_Wallet_Library_White_Paper.md

 Backup is a crucial element of any cryptocurrency solution, since the loss of the private key means that funds can never be retrieved.
 For the purpose of backup, an RSA key pair is generated, and the private RSA key is stored in cold backup.
-Then, the ECDSA private key is encrypted under the RSA cold backup public key.
+Then, the ECDSA/EdDSA private key is encrypted under the RSA cold backup public key.
 This encryption is carried out separately by each party on their share (since no party has the entire private key).
 In addition, each party generates a publicly verifiable